 Education is key for younger generations to be able to access the labour market and obtain sustainable livelihoods.
 While primary education at 80 percent is comparable between refugees and nationals (though slightly lower among refugees in the Kalobeyei settlement), only half of Turkana children attend primary education.
 Whilst transition into secondary education is a challenge nationally, it is even more so for refugees and Turkana children.
 In addition, camp-based schools face several challenges such as overcrowded classes, lack of learning enablers such as electricity, water and sanitation, and inadequate number of teachers, two-thirds of whom are unqualified but receiving training.

 The challenging socio-economic situation for refugees and host communities may have deepened even further due to the COVID-19 pandemic shock, exacerbating the already extreme fragility of both populations.
 The World Bank’s COVID-19 Rapid Response Phone Survey finds much larger impacts of COVID-19 on the already more precarious employment situation for refugees combined with a slower recovery.
 In addition, impacts on education are expected to be more significant for refugees as they engaged less often in learning activities while schools were closed, exacerbating existing inequalities in education.

 Effective policy planning and programming must be based on evidence for the socioeconomic conditions of refugees and host communities and the evolution of COVID-19 impacts.
 The Kakuma and Kalobeyei socioeconomic surveys provide this evidence to inform action.
 However, a more granular understanding how to achieve sustainable livelihoods for refugees and hosts will need more in-depth and frequent data over time.
 The World Bank and the UNHCR are working together to provide such data to help policy makers and organizations inform action that can significantly improve livelihoods for these populations.

-*This post is published with the permission of the World Bank African Can End Poverty blog, where it was first published.
+This post is published with the permission of the World Bank African Can End Poverty blog.